 Who’s in control here anyway?

-Yesterday around lunchtime My Favorite Weirdo (MFW) messaged me and asked if I felt like going for a drink after work.
+Yesterday around lunchtime I received a message asking me if I felt like going for a drink after work.
 An impromptu, casual, Happy Hour date seemed perfect for the middle of a busy, work-heavy, soggy week.
-After finishing up work, completing a sweaty, fast-paced Bootcamp and a quick shower we were on our way to our local watering hole.
+After finishing up work, completing a sweaty, fast-paced Bootcamp and a quick shower, I was on my way to my local watering hole.
 We ordered an adult beverage and some chicken wings and settled into our table for a quick work debrief before moving on to potential weekend plans.
 As we ordered our second helping of chicken wings (don’t judge), a quick look around the pub revealed a number of tables full of, mostly, male, young, happy hour participants.
 Happy Hour appies and drinks used to be a fairly regular occurrence for me when I was younger, when I was a twenty-something and even into my early-thirty somethings.
 It often went well beyond a drink and some chicken wings.
-I remarked to MFW that as I have gotten older, I no longer enjoy the loss of control experienced by “too many” happy hour indulgences.
+As I have gotten older, I no longer enjoy the loss of control experienced by “too many” happy hour indulgences.
 Control is a topic and a theme that I have been pondering in many aspects lately.
 What is control?
 What do I truly have control over?
 And why do I fear loss of control?

 According to the Merriam Webster dictionary, Control is defined as:

 - : to direct the behavior of (a person or animal) : to cause (a person or animal) to do what you want

 - : to direct the actions or function of (something) : to cause (something) to act or function in a certain way

 - : the power to make decisions about how something is managed or done

 - : the ability to direct the actions of someone or something